 This one is an easy no. Ground walnut shells are sharp.
-If eaten, they will not only cause impaction, but will also cause lacerations and other injury to your beardie’s digestive tract.
+If eaten, they will not only cause impaction but will also cause lacerations and other injuries to your beardie’s digestive tract.
 If it gets in their eyes or ears, you’ll have similar issues.

 Walnut shells are also dusty.
 Any dusty substrate has the potential to cause respiratory issues for your bearded dragon.